immutablehub/immutablehub/README.md

 ## ImmutableHub  (Immutable Repository Infrastructure for the Next Era of Software)

-**ImmutableHub** is a decentralized code hosting service where repositories are permanently stored on-chain, ensuring tamper-proof, censorship-resistant, and verifiable software history.
+**ImmutableHub** is a decentralized code hosting service where repositories are permanently stored on decentralized and immutable storage, ensuring tamper-proof, censorship-resistant, and verifiable software history.

 ### Key Features

-**On-Chain Repository Storage**
+**Decentralized Repository Storage**

-  Every commit and version is anchored to the blockchain, guaranteeing immutability and verifiable provenance.
+Every commit and data is stored in decentralized & immutable  storage  guaranteeing immutability and verifiable provenance.

 **Censorship-Resistant Hosting**

 No centralized party can modify, remove, or silently alter repositories.

 **Cryptographic Integrity**
 Code history is backed by cryptographic proofs rather than trust in a platform.

 **Permanent Audit Trail**

 Developers, enterprises, and auditors get a traceable commit lineage that cannot be rewritten or force-pushed over.

 **Decentralized Access**
 Repos can be fetched and cloned

 ### Why It Matters